Alkanes and isomers header image.

 formula CH3- C2H5- C3H7- C4H9- C5H11- C6H13- C7H15- C8H17- C9H19- C10H21-

-So its name will be 3-methylhexane.
+So its name is 3-methylhexane.

-If we had started numbering the carbon atoms from the other end of the molecule then we would have:
+However you need to be careful; for example if we had started numbering the carbon atoms from the other end of the molecule then we would have:

 Example 3 - what is the name of the hydrocarbon below?

-Space filled model showing chain isomer hexane.
+Space-filled model showing a chain isomer of hexane.

 Use the same method as shown above: